 Applying for scholarships

-Applying for merit scholarships couldn't be easier—students admitted to Hood are automatically considered for merit scholarships (except for the Honors Program Scholarship, the Hodson-Gilliam Diversity Scholarship and the Hood Heritage Scholarship, which require separate applications).
+Applying for merit scholarships couldn't be easier—students admitted to Hood are automatically considered for merit scholarships (except for the Honors Program Scholarship and the Hood Heritage Scholarship, which require separate applications).
 Some of the scholarships do have application deadlines, as noted.
 Priority for other scholarships is given to students who have completed their application by Feb.
 15.

 Grants and scholarships are a gift form of financial aid that do not have to be repaid.